Burn Center Summer Camp

-The Burn Center’s Summer Camp is underwritten by The West Penn Hospital Foundation and the generosity of individuals, local corporations, and foundations.
+The Burn Center’s Summer Camp is underwritten by the generosity of individuals, local corporations, and foundations.
 Funding is also provided through Aluminum Cans for Burned Children, a non-profit recycling program that helps children who have been burned and helps prevent burns in other children.

 For information about Burn Center Summer Camp, contact us.

 Easing the transition from treatment back to school is an important part of the discharge process for children who have suffered a burn injury.